roshnet/roshnet.github.io/_posts/2019-07-25-sih-experience.markdown

 After knowing that we had been selected to participate in the [Smart India Hackathon](http://sih.gov.in), let's face it - I was not excited.

-But, it was when I returned home, when I realised that it was indeed one of the most amazing events I had experienced.
+But, it was when I returned home, did I realise that it was indeed one of the most amazing events I had experienced.

 By the way, here's what we made in 36 hours -